qbzzt/etherdocs/whatis.md

 the median cost for contract litigation is $91,000 (see p.
 7).
 This means that many times breaches of contract are allowed because the cost to litigate them is higher than the cost of the breach.

+### Why are Courts Inefficient?

+There is no cabal of lawyers, plotting in the shadows to make courts inefficient.
+Contract litigation is expensive because it is a difficult problem.
+There are several